foxcaulfield/guides/NestJS + Prisma backend.md

 - Create a new migration in prisma/migrations with the name init.
 - Apply the migration to your database.
 - Generate Prisma Client in node_modules/.prisma/client.

+# Configure project files (optional)

+You can set up the project configuration files to match your preferences.
+For example:

+- `tsconfig.json` — TypeScript compiler options
+- `.eslintrc` — ESLint rules and formatting
+- `.prettierrc` — Prettier formatting options

+# Develop the project